 Assessing pupil achievement and monitoring progress

 The National Curriculum was reviewed and a new National Curriculum became statutory in 2014.
 The new curriculum sets out programmes of studies for pupils from Year 1 to Year 6.
 The new curriculum reflects higher expectations and requires raised attainment in all year groups.
 As a result levels are no longer appropriate to assess pupils’ achievement and monitor progress towards the end of key stage outcomes and thus were removed by the Government.
-Therefore, we have developed a new assessment system that will assess pupil achievements and monitor progress, so that it reflects the raised expectations; this new system is in place for all year groups.
-The new systems introduced will assess children, identifying whether they are on track to meet national end of year expectations for their year group.
+Therefore, we have developed a new assessment system that will assess pupil achievements and monitor progress, so that it reflects the raised expectations; this system is in place for all year groups.
+The systems introduced will assess children, identifying whether they are on track to meet national end of year expectations for their year group.
 For example children will be judged as:

 If pupils are assessed as being at the typical stage of development for their age at a particular time then they will be judged to be on track for the end of year expectations and making good progress across the year.
 Some pupils may be working towards end of year expectations and will have additional support to enable then to close the gap; other pupils will be working above their expected end of year expectations and will access teaching and learning opportunities that reflect this, adding breadth and depth to their learning.